snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ![spark streaming logo][spark-logo]

-We are pleased to announce the release of the new [Snowplow Scala Tracker][repo]!
+We are pleased to announce the release of the new [Snowplow Apache Spark Streaming Example Project][repo]!
 This initial release allows you to build and send unstructured events and custom contexts using the [json4s][json4s] library.

 We plan to move Snowplow towards being "self-hosting" by sending Snowplow events from within our own apps for monitoring purposes; the idea is that you should be able to monitor the health of one deployment of Snowplow by using a second instance.
 We will start "eating our own dog food" in upcoming Snowplow Kinesis releases, where the Elasticsearch Sink and Kinesis S3 Sink (now in [its own repo] [kinesis-s3]) will both emit `startup`, `shutdown`, `heartbeat`, and `write_failed` events using this new Scala event tracker.